benjupokhrel/MystiiQuest/README.md

 🛠️ Tech Stack

-1.React for UI and state management
+1.React for UI and state management.

-2.React Router for page navigation
+2.React Router for page navigation.

-3.Tailwind CSS for styling
+3.Tailwind CSS for styling.

-4.Framer Motion for animations
+4.Framer Motion for animations.

-5.localStorage for saving game state
+5.localStorage for saving game state.

-6.Custom JSON structure for story and world data
+6.Custom JSON structure for story and world data.